Martinsburg Personal Injury Attorneys

 - Premises Liability – Property owners must maintain their premises in a reasonably safe condition for their guests and others legally on the property.
-Any dangerous condition should be fixed as soon as it is discovered, or warnings should be given to people on the property.
-This duty includes promptly cleaning up food and drink spills in grocery stores and restaurants, as well as fixing broken steps or sidewalks and other similar situations.
 A property owner who does not correct a dangerous condition in a reasonable period of time can be liable for a slip and fall or other accident which occurs on the unsafe premises.

-- Products Liability – Product manufacturers can be held liable for injuries caused by manufacturing defects or design defects, as well as by products that do not contain adequate instructions or warnings to enable their safe use.
-Under some theories of products liability, a manufacturer can be held liable even without proof that the product maker was negligent; sometimes the manufacturer is strictly liable simply for allowing an unsafe product to be sold.
+- Products Liability – Product manufacturers can be held liable for injuries caused by manufacturing defects or design defects as well as by products that do not contain adequate instructions or warnings.
+Under some theories of products liability, a manufacturer can be held liable even without proof that the product maker was negligent; sometimes, the manufacturer is strictly liable simply for allowing an unsafe product to be sold.

 - Medical Malpractice – Doctors and other health care professionals are held to a standard of care that reflects what is expected of a medical professional in their field.
-Doctors must be competent to begin with, and in addition must not be negligent in the care and treatment of their patients, from diagnosis and prescription of medications to performing surgery and everything in between.
+Doctors must be competent to begin with, and, in addition, must not be negligent in the care and treatment of their patients.

 - Dog Bites – An owner who allows a dog to run at large is held strictly liable for any harm caused by the animal.
 Other pet owners can be liable when their dog bites if it can be proved that they were negligent in controlling the animal or if they knew the animal was dangerous.